-After the Christmas excesses, now’s the time for a clean up – house, computer, wardrobe… and even your body.
-Give your body a hand in flushing out the toxins and feel lighter, more focused and with a sharper mind.
+After the Christmas festivities, now’s the time for a clean up – house, computer, wardrobe… and even your body.
+Give your body a hand in flushing out the toxins and feeling lighter, focused and with a sharper mind.

-Watermelon and cucumber Watermelon contains the organic compound citrulline which helps the body flush out toxins.
+Watermelon and cucumber– Watermelon contains the organic compound citrulline which helps the body flush out toxins.
 Citrulline is an amino acid that helps the liver and kidneys filter and get rid of ammonia.
-Ammonia comes in external forms, but is also a by-product of the proteins our bodies constantly burn up for energy and is quite damaging to our cells.
+Ammonia comes in external forms, like sweat and urine, but is also a by-product of the proteins our bodies constantly burn up for energy and is quite damaging to our cells.
 Like watermelon, cucumber also contains citrulline, but in lower quantities.
-Watermelon may also just give the liver an overall boost.
+Watermelon may also give the liver an overall boost.

-Lemon and lime Lemon or lime juice helps stimulate and regulate the digestive tract, making it effective for constipation, heartburn and gas.
-It stimulates bile production and thins out bile, allowing it to flow more freely.
+Lemon and lime- Lemon or lime juice helps stimulate and regulate the digestive tract, making it effective against constipation, heartburn and gas.
+It stimulates and thins out bile, allowing it to flow more freely.
 Bile is produced by the liver and ends up in the small intestine to break down lipids (fats) we’ve consumed.

 Here’s a really healthy way to start the day that combines all of these ingredients: